October 9, 2025

 Fixed income instruments pay fixed cash flows c_j at times t_j.
 From equation (2), the value of a fixed income instrument at time t is determined by V_t D_t = (\sum_{t_j > t} c_j D_{t_j})|_{\mathcal{A}_t} so V_t = \sum_{t_j > t} c_j D_t(t_j).

-We can generalize this to any Levy process (X_t) with X_1 having mean zero and variance one.
+We can generalize this to any Lévy process (X_t) with X_1 having mean zero and variance one.
 In this case M_t = (r, se^{\sigma X_t - t\kappa(\sigma)})P where \kappa(\sigma) = \log E[\exp(\sigma X_1)] is the cumulant of X_1.
-Independence and stationarity imply the cumulant of X_t is t\kappa(\sigma) and the distribution of X_1 determines the Levy process. ???cite
+Independence and stationarity imply the cumulant of X_t is t\kappa(\sigma) and the distribution of X_1 determines the Lévy process.
+See (Sato 1999) for basic facts about Lévy processes.

 A European option on underlying S pays \nu(S_t) for some function \nu at expiration t.
 For a put \nu(x) = \max\{k - x, 0\} and for a call \nu(x) = \max\{x - k, 0\} where k is the strike.
 If we have a money-market instrument R with price R_t = 1/D_t and a self-financing strategy exists then the cost of setting that up at time 0 is determined by {V_0 D_0 = (\nu(S_t) D_t)|_{\mathcal{A}_0}}.
 Using the “probability” measure P = D_0 this can be written V_0 = E[\nu(S_t)D_t].